senzing-garage/senzing-api-server/README.md

 It is important to note that the Senzing configuration is currently read by the Senzing API Server on startup.
 If the configuration changes, the changes will not be detected until the Server is restarted.
-This may cause stale values to be returned from the following API functions:=
+This may cause stale values to be returned from the following API functions:

    * `/data-sources`
    * `/attribute-types`